 Package is opened in fridge:

-- Normal food rules apply: fish recipes last 3 days and other recipes last 4 to 5 days.
+- Normal food rules apply: recipes last 4 to 5 days.

-Good rule to follow: keep only enough in the fridge for a few days and the rest can be frozen and then taken out to defrost in the fridge for 24 hours before it is needed.
+Good rule to follow: keep only enough in the fridge for a few days and the rest keep frozen and take out to defrost in the fridge for 24 hours before it is needed.

 Confused?
 Call us!
 Your pet’s health and safety is our #1 job!